Transverse Rigidity of Shrinking Sasaki-Ricci Solitons: Introduction

 \begin{remark} In 2009, Futaki, Ono and Wang \cite{fow09} demonstrated that there is a Sasaki-Ricci soltion on any compact transverse Fano toric Sasakian manifold with vanishing first Chern class of the contact bundle; moreover, it carries a Sasaki-Einstein metric if and only if the Sasaki-Futaki invariant equals zero.
 For a compact toric Sasakian manifold, their conclusion says that any Sasaki-Ricci soltion with constant scalar curvature admits a Sasaki-Einstein metric.
 So our corollary could be regarded as a generalization of such result in low-dimensional cases. \end{remark}

+Last, we consider the rigidity of Sasaki-Ricci solitons under the assumption of harmonic Weyl tensor.

+\begin{theorem} If $\left( M^{2n+1},g,X\right) $ be a complete Sasaki-Ricci soliton with the Hamiltonian potential $\psi$ with respect to $X$ with harmonic Weyl tensor, then it is a finite quotient of the sphere $S^{2n+1}$. \end{theorem}

 This paper is organized as follows.
-In section 2, we review some preliminaries in Sasakian geometry.
-In section 3, we give a simple observation that Ricci Solitons in a Sasaki manifold reduce to Sasaki-Einstein metrics whenever the soliton fields are Hamiltonian holomorphic type from the course of proof in \cite{gs14}.
-For the fundamental estimate about the Hamiltonian potential of a complete noncompact Sasaki-Ricci soliton, the proof would be presented in section 4 under the assumption that the scalar curvature is nonnegative.
-In section 5, we shall confirm that the nonnegativity of the scalar curvature of any complete noncompact Sasaki-Ricci soliton must hold; more precisely, it is actually positive in this framework by the maximum principle.
-For the sake of laying down the fundamentals for the forthcoming paper, some equalities of Sasaki-Ricci solitons would be established in section 6.
-Finally, the last section would be devoted to the details of proofs about the possible values of the scalar curvature of a Sasaki-Ricci soliton, two criteria for the transverse rigidity of Sasaki-Ricci solitons, and the corollaries as the applications.
+In Section 2, we review some preliminaries in Sasakian geometry.
+In Section 3, we establish a fundamental estimate for the Hamiltonian potential of a complete noncompact Sasaki-Ricci soliton, under the assumption that the scalar curvature is nonnegative.
+In Section 4, we verify that this assumption indeed holds, namely, that the scalar curvature of any complete noncompact Sasaki-Ricci soliton is nonnegative, and in fact strictly positive by the maximum principle.
+Section 5 is devoted to the study of the possible values of the scalar curvature of a Sasaki-Ricci soliton, along with two criteria for transverse rigidity and several applications.
+Finally, in the last section, we characterize Sasaki-Ricci solitons with harmonic Weyl tensor.

 \textbf{Acknowledgements.} Part of this project was carried out during the third named author's visit to the NCTS to whom he would like to express the gratitude for the warm hospitality.